top of page

 What colour is the sea?
 He asks.

-I am seven years old and gripping the hand of my much adored sea-faring father.
+I am seven years old and gripping the hand of my sea-faring father.
 Everything is changing, he is leaving and this time he will not be returning to the family home.
 We huddle together on a bench looking out to sea.
 The wind agitating and stirring up the waters.
 A storm is coming in.

 Blue.
 I respond, boldly.